-Available: When the icon says Available, you’re within range of a wireless network.
+Available: When the icon says Available (shown in the margin), you’re within range of a wireless network.
 Move to Step 3 to begin connecting.

-Unavailable: When the icon says Unavailable, you’re out of range and out of luck.
+Unavailable: When the icon says Unavailable (shown in the margin), you’re out of range and out of luck.
 (Wi-Fi signals rarely reach more than 300 feet from their transmitter.)
-Try moving to a different location or ask somebody if there’s a Wi-Fi signal available.
+Try moving to a different location or ask somebody whether a Wi-Fi signal is available.
 Then return to Step 1.

-A wireless network name’s is known as its SSID (Service Set IDentification).
+A wireless network’s name is known as its SSID (Service Set Identification).
 The SSID represents the name that you (or the network’s owner) chose when originally setting up the wireless network.